jbcodeforce/jbcodeforce.github.io/docs/about.md

 * Authoring, presenting and contributing to customer-facing publications for conferences.
 * Acting as a technical liaison between customers and services teams to help evolve the different company products.

-As a [technical expert](./skill.md), I sell, create, and lead First of a Kind cloud projects and resolve customers’ critical issues.
+As a [technical expert](./skills.md), I sell, create, and lead First of a Kind cloud projects and resolve customers’ critical issues.
 I harvest architecture, best practices, and lessons learned from customer's experiences.

 I try to commit myself to be a trusted advisor, so I focus to continuously deeply learn new technologies, programming habits, and agile practices.
 I try to code and play with new things on a daily basis.
 The goal is to help customers to innovate and bring business values with new technologies.

+Outside of work, I am a devoted parent to three children, with my youngest daughter at WashU in St Louis studying environmental engineering, my sone currently pursuing a master in aerospace engineering at Cornell University, and my oldest daughter working as a software engineer in France.
+In my leisure time, I enjoy skiing, golfing, sailing, hiking, and engaging in family board games.

+Thank you for taking the time to read my bio.
+I look forward to the opportunity to contribute my skills and experience to new and exciting projects.

 ## Publications